Mrudul-P-Manesh/RPSgame/README.md

+# RPS Game

+A web-based Rock Paper Scissors application using computer vision and machine learning for real-time hand gesture recognition.

 ## Overview

 RPS Game uses a trained TensorFlow/Keras model to recognize hand gestures corresponding to Rock, Paper, and Scissors.
 The application integrates the trained model with a Flask backend and a web-based interface to provide an interactive gameplay experience.